 Those who drink diet soda regularly have lower bone density than those who do not.
 In a study by Tufts University, women who were regular soda drinkers had 4% lower density in their hips.
 It’s believed calcium carbonate is pulled from the bones to neutralize the phosphoric acid found in diet sodas.

 Seniors who are set in their food and drink routine might be reluctant to make significant changes, like cutting out diet soda.
-One way to help is by providing your loved one with part-time home care in Denver.
 An experienced and friendly caregiver can come as-needed to grocery shop, cook, and provide the additional support your loved one needs to maintain a healthier, new diet.
-Learn more by calling (720) 443-3371 and scheduling a free in-home consultation with a knowledgeable Care Manager.
+Learn more about respite care in Denver by calling (720) 443-3371 and scheduling a free in-home consultation with a knowledgeable Care Manager.